2018 Memphis Tigers football team

 The 2018 Memphis Tigers football team represented the University of Memphis in the 2018 NCAA Division I FBS football season.
 The Tigers played their home games at the Liberty Bowl Memorial Stadium in Memphis, Tennessee and competed in the West Division of the American Athletic Conference.
 They were led by third-year head coach Mike Norvell.
 They finished the season 8–6, 5–3 in AAC to finish in a three-way tie for the West Division championship.
 After tie-breakers, they represented the West Division in the AAC Championship Game where they lost to East Division champion UCF.
 They were invited to the Birmingham Bowl where they lost to Wake Forest.

-Previous season

-The Tigers finished the 2017 season 10–3, 7–1 in AAC play to be champions of the West Division.
-They represented the West Division in The American Championship Game where they lost to East Division champions UCF.
-They were invited to the Liberty Bowl where they lost to Iowa State.